The Start of Replock Marketing

 But eventually, the pull to help others overpowered the urge to keep it to myself.

-So, about four years ago, I made the leap: I separated our internal marketing department from All Nation and launched Rep Lock Marketing—a locally based, no-overseas-contract, subscription-free digital marketing agency designed to stand in the gap for people asking the same burning questions I once had.
+So, about three years ago, I made the leap.
+I separated our internal marketing department from All Nation Restoration and launched Rep Lock Marketing, a locally based, performance-driven, transparent digital marketing agency designed to stand in the gap for people asking the same burning questions I once had.

-Since then, we’ve grown strategically—no hype, no shortcuts.
+Since then, we’ve grown strategically and haven’t relied on what some people call “shortcuts”.
 We’ve chosen our clients carefully.
-We mentor them, partner with them, and protect them from the confusion and overwhelm that used to keep me up at night.
+We mentor them, partner with them, and protect them from the confusion that used to keep me up at night.

 Stay strong.
 Stay focused.
 Stay in business.